AbdulkadirAhmed1/StudentHUB-Project/frontend/DevLogsFrontEnd.md

   - Plan integration of advanced user profile features (such as editing profile information and dynamic theme settings).
   - Expand the calendar and advising functionalities with richer interactions.
   - Prepare for further backend integration to support dynamic content updates.

+### Log 1.10 4/28/2025

+- **UI/UX Refinements:**
+  - Polish the slide-up “Add Course” modal’s styling: adjust overlay opacity, padding, and rounding for a more cohesive look.
+  - Center the “Select a date” placeholder text in the bottom card and ensure it stays vertically centered as the card expands.
+  - Harmonize the department picker and search input appearance: consistent corner radii, placeholder text color, and spacing.
+  - Add subtle touch-feedback (ripple or opacity change) on pressable elements within modal and calendar cells.

+- **Functionality Enhancements:**
+  - Wire up the course selection callback: when a course is tapped in the modal, add it to the selected date’s event list in the bottom card.
+  - Persist added courses per date in local state (and later to backend) so they remain visible when reopening the app.
+  - Implement the “Close” button to reset searchQuery and unmount the modal cleanly.

+- **Performance & Compatibility:**
+  - Audit FlatList performance for large course lists: implement `initialNumToRender`, `windowSize`, and `keyExtractor` optimizations.
+  - Validate that the modal’s slide animation and transparency layer perform smoothly on low-end Android and iOS devices.
+  - Update `@react-native-picker/picker` to the latest stable release and confirm no regressions.

+- **Backend Integration:**
+  - Create and deploy the `/api/departments/:deptName/courses` endpoint to production.
+  - Add a new `/api/calendar/:date/courses` GET/POST route to fetch and save the courses mapped to each date.
+  - Secure all API routes with middleware to verify user authentication token before allowing data access.

+- **Future Features:**
+  - Build out the Advising tab: display user’s planned courses, show prerequisite checks (using the `preReq` arrays), and allow term filtering.
+  - Enhance the Profile page with editable fields (department, year, major) and avatar upload.
+  - Lay groundwork for Group Chat: integrate real-time messaging and channel management once backend schema for messages is finalized.